tansu2/QMHomeworkWikia/README.md

 Once the parameters are loaded, the tests will run and if any errors/exceptions occur, the error messages will be logged and the screenshots will be taken and stored at */screenshots* folder.

+## Report
+Report is stored under */target/surefire-reports/Command line suite* HTTP Traffic information is printed out to console via all communication process with server.

 ## Requirements

 * [Java 6 JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)